huafei18/TreeCrown-MM/README.md

 ## License

 The TreeCrown-MM annotations and metadata are released under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 Source imagery is subject to the original license of each source dataset.
-Please refer to the individual datasets listed in Acknowledgments for details.